SanofarJahan/E-Library-Management-System/README.md

 # E-Library-Management-System
-Using HTML, CSS, PHP and SQL an online library website has been created which supports the following user and admin functions.
-To run this project WAMP server has been used to host PHP pages.
+ This online library website was created using HTML, CSS, PHP and SQL.
+To host the PHP pages, WAMP server was used.
+The source code of this project was written in Notepad++.

 # USER FUNCTIONS SUPPORTED BY THIS WEBSITE
 - NEW USER REGISTRATION
 - SEARCH FOR BOOKS AND READ BOOKS